Ledford, Illinois: History

 In the late 19th and early 20th centuries, the peak of the coal boom in Saline County, it was a thriving mining center home to more than 1000 people.

 It lies three miles South of Harrisburg on US 45.
 At one time, it had a population of 1,100 to 1,400 people.
 According to an early edition of the Harrisburg Daily Register, there was a time during the first 10 years of the 20th century that the population of Ledford was larger than that of Harrisburg, the county seat.
 In 1905, Saline County had numerous small slope mines and 15 major shaft mines.
 Thirteen of these larger mines were along the Big Four Railroad that traveled through Ledford.

 Around these mines were small communities of company houses that were called patches.
 In Ledford alone there was a 2 patch, 5 patch and a 14 patch, all named for the mine number that provided the company housing.
 Just south of Ledford was another patch of housing built by the Hungarians, called "Hunky Row" by the locals.

 In the early 20th century, these coal mine settlements made up most of the population of Ledford.
 Prior to the opening of the coal mines, which began around 1870, the families that were scattered around Saline County were pioneer stock.
 Most came from New England.
 Around 1900 to 1910, 1,536 immigrants came to Saline County.
 Most came to work in the coal mines.
 Most had come from Hungary, Poland, Russia, and Lithuania.
+There is a Lithuanian cemetery, one of only handful in the United States.
+This cemetery was refurbished in 2018.